-Protective Relaying, as used in this document, refers to traditional relaying schemes.
-A relay will sense a fault condition and assert a control signal to trip a breaker - isolating the fault and mitigating negative effects.
+The term protective relaying refers to traditional relaying schemes.
+A relay will sense a fault condition and assert a control signal to trip a breaker—isolating the fault and mitigating negative effects.

-Under-Frequency Load Shedding (UFLS) is a protection system that senses a lower- than-acceptable frequency condition and directly acts to shed load in an effort to correct the frequency drop.
+Underfrequency Load Shedding (UFLS) is a protection system that senses when frequency is lower than acceptable and directly acts to shed load to correct the frequency drop.

-Under-Voltage Load Shedding (UVLS) is a protection system that senses a lower-than- acceptable voltage condition and directly acts to shed load in an effort to correct the low voltage condition.
+Undervoltage Load Shedding (UVLS) is a protection system that senses when voltage is lower than acceptable and directly acts to shed load to correct the low voltage condition.

+A Remedial Action Scheme (RAS) is a scheme designed to detect predetermined system conditions and automatically take corrective actions, including adjusting or tripping generation (MW and MVAr), tripping load, or reconfiguring a system(s).

+RAS:

+Meet requirements identified in the NERC Reliability Standards;

+Maintain Bulk Electric System (BES) stability;

+Maintain acceptable BES voltages;

+Maintain acceptable BES power flows;

+Limit the impact of cascading or extreme events.

 Communications are used to deliver information between sites.
-Examples of protection systems that employ communications are Direct Transfer Trip (DTT), Permissive Overreaching Transfer Trip (POTT), Differential Comparison, and Telemetry.
+Examples of protection systems that use communications are Direct Transfer Trip (DTT), Permissive Overreaching Transfer Trip (POTT), Differential Comparison, and Telemetry.

 Protection System Architecture

-In protection systems, relaying can occur locally, meaning the monitoring and tripping of the breaker reside at the same site or remotely, meaning the monitoring may occur at one location, and the tripping of a breaker (or other action) may occur at some other remote location.
-Telecommunications technology becomes an essential part of the protection system in the latter, remote case.
+In protection systems, relaying can occur locally, meaning the monitoring and tripping of the breaker reside at the same site; or remotely, meaning the monitoring may occur at one location, and the tripping of a breaker (or other action) may occur at another.
+Telecommunications technology becomes an essential part of the protection system in the remote case.

-Figure 2 depicts a protective relaying system including all of the major components.
+Figure 2 shows a protective relaying system, including all its major parts.